MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-09-25-mike-keneally.markdown

 MK: In my head, I honestly feel like I’m doing it for the music.
 All these little tweaks...
 Just because the songs have layers and they’re intricate and there’s a lot stuff to manage.
 When you’re in the studio working on one particular thing, maybe you’re focused on the drum sound one day, and you come back to the studio a week later you might find that the guitars are really suffering for what you did with the drums.
 Then you just have to take a step back for the wider cinemascope view.
 {: .interviewee}

 But, time is the only answer to that, the only way you can hope to corral all these elements, at least for me because my ambitions are kind of big musically.
 The type of stuff that I’m trying to do.
 And just to balance all the stuff that I...
 What I’m trying to do is: <span class="important">I want the material to pay off close attention.</span> I want it to be dense.
-But I don’t wan it to be so dense that it doesn’t make sense.
+But I don’t want it to be so dense that it doesn’t make sense.
 I don’t want it to sound cluttered.
 I want it to have layers.
 I want it to be something that’s worth diving into.
 {: .interviewee}

 Overall I want the listening experience to be kind of smooth in a way.
 I think I’ve probably approached that ideal with the _Scambot 2_ mixes more than I did on _You Must Be This Tall_, which is an extremely dense record and maybe ultimately does have some clutter-y stuff, maybe in the midrange there’s too much information and I could have carved some stuff away to allow the musical essential meat of the thing, the nutritional content, to speak more.